How I Got Here

 Doug appears on the Original Cast Recordings of Rooms: A Rock Romance, Thrill Me: The Leopold & Loeb Story, and Hair: European Tour.
 As a writer, Doug's essays have been published by The Huffington Post and he wrote the book and additional lyrics for The Demise, a rock opera which premiered in NYC in 2017.

-Born and raised in Honolulu, Hawaii, Doug attended Punahou School before receiving a Bachelor of Fine Arts from the Tisch School of the Arts at New York University and studying at RADA in London.
-He is currently scheduled to graduate in 2025 with his MFA in Performance Pedagogy from Loyola Marymount University.
+Born and raised in Honolulu, Hawaii, Doug attended Punahou School before receiving a BFA in Drama from the Tisch School of the Arts at New York University and studying Shakespeare Performance at RADA in London.
+He is currently scheduled to graduate in 2024 with his MFA in Performance Pedagogy from Loyola Marymount University.